Gav76/AWS_AI_Hackathon_2018/firehose/README.md

 Create an S3 bucket to store the scraped Twitter data

 ## create IAM policies
+In firehose_policy.json, replace account_id with your AWS account.

 In s3_rw_policy.json replace DEMO_BUCKET_NAME with the name of the bucket created above

 Run the commands to create the policies